5. That is the Fool that is Singing

 When I was working in the coal mines, I met a painter who was also professor at the academy.
 His name was Marcel Delmotte.
 I was drawing the totem figures I remembered from the protestant graves, and later the Christ image as light being from the coal mines.
 I also began to experience the sounds as graphic forms, a kind of rune writing, but then of the sound which is in it in the literal sense.

 The three aspects of my art can be connected with different chakras.
 The totem figures are connected with the first and second chakra.
-The inner movement, the sound images of the sound that one is hearing not only with his ears but experiences with his entire body, they work at the third, fourth and fifth chakra.
+The inner movement, the sound images of the sound that one hears not only with his ears but experiences with his entire body, they work at the third, fourth and fifth chakra.
 The light beings relate to the sixth and seventh chakra.

 From that time period dates my first exposition in Galerie du Parc in Charleroi (1950).
-Since then I had regular expositions.
+Since then, I had regular expositions.
 At that time I was still working in the coal mines, and later in the steel industry.
 When I had the time, I went to Delmotte to paint.
 One day he said: “I have here a couple of students who have great talent to become a portrait painter or landscape painter.
 But you have such nice memories of your youth, you have to paint these!”

 He imagined these as anecdotal paintings, because he himself was a surrealistic painter.
 For example: “Shaman is dancing, or jumping above the fire.”
 But I felt that I had to give the old shamanic forms new shapes, and those shapes presented themselves spontaneously, first in my dreams, and then as experience.
 First I looked at the white paper, and then I thought of my master, and then the images came.
 Sometimes I smeared the shavings of the pencil over the paper, I looked at it, and I drew what I was seeing.
 That was a Rorschach test.
 I was seeing all kinds of natural and fantastic elements, demons and people.